An epicurean adventure to: South Africa

 Double Cream

 You can usually find mini marshmallows in the baking aisles.
-Look for packs that have a variety of different colours, including the sought-after baby blue marshmallows.
+For an extra fun look, search for packs that have a variety of different colours, including the sought-after baby blue marshmallows.

-These packs with blue marshmallows are like gold-dust, but if you're in the UK, you might find them at Home Bargains.
+These packs with mini blue marshmallows are like gold dust, but if you're in the UK, you might find them at Home Bargains.

-Let's be honest, even the snobbiest of folks can't resist the charm of a glaze cherry, it's true!
+Let's be honest, even the snobbiest of folks can't resist the charm of a glace cherry, it's true!

 How to make a marshmallow tart